What can I expect in the Power BI free vs Pro versions?

 Unlike Power BI free or Pro, it’s not a per-user license.
 Using it, you can host up to 50GB datasets with a total of 100TB of data storage.
 You can refresh your data 48 times a day, with a gap of 1 min.

 It costs $4,995 per month.
-Click here to know more about Power BI premium from the official Microsoft webpage.
+Click here to learn more about Power BI premium from the official Microsoft webpage.

 • Want to implement Microsoft Power BI to manage and analyze your business data?